rubyforgood/babywearing/README.md

 ## About this Project

-MAB has a lending library, so that their members can try different types of cariers, and find what works best for their family.
+MAB has a lending library so that their members can try different types of carriers and find what works best for their family.
 They currently have software that works pretty well, but is a strain on their budget.
-The software will keep track of members & dues as well as the lending library items and their due dates.
+The new software will keep track of members & dues as well as the lending library items and their due dates.